alexobviously/bishop/README.md

 * Chasing rules, such as those Xiangqi has

 ### Built-in Variants
-Chess, Chess960/Fischer Random, Crazyhouse, Capablanca, Grand, Seirawan, Three Check, King of the Hill, Musketeer, Xiangqi, and a variety of small board versions of chess.
+Chess, Chess960/Fischer Random, Crazyhouse, Atomic, Horde, Capablanca, Grand, Seirawan, Three Check, King of the Hill, Musketeer, Xiangqi, and a variety of small board versions of chess.

 ***